 Village Clerk Anne S. von Sothen said the canvass of all 39 Hoffman Estates precincts confirmed that 4,749 voters cast ballots in the April 4 election.
 That is 643 votes less than the 5,392 ballots cast in the heated 1985 mayoral race won by Gloyd over then-incumbent Hayter.
 The canvass also confirmed that beginning May 1.
-Hayter, who ran unopposed for the first time in more than 20 years in politics, was the top vote-getter with 3.779 votes.

-Village President-elect Michael J. O'Malley outpolled Trustee Richard A. Cochran by a vote of 3,110 to 1,495 to become Gloyd's successor, beginning Mav 1.
+The canvass also confirmed that Village President-elect Michael J. O'Malley outpolled Trustee Richard A. Cochran by a vote of 3,110 to 1,495 to become Gloyd's successor, beginning May 1.